 The first post was based on reading an uncorrected proof via a Goodreads give-away.
 I was blessed to receive an autographed copy of the published hardcover edition last month (btw a paperback edition was published last year).
 Random act of kindness or a sign from the universe?
 Believe as you will.
 I don’t do ‘new year’s resolutions’ but I have decided that these six affirmations are now part of my spiritual life.

 I won’t post the six steps here- but this picture shows the First Affirmation as I have it on my cellphone.
 A subtle reminder.

 and it’s Probably Me

 Rather than feel guilt over the ‘wasted time’ that original copy sat on a shelf, I chose to believe that it was waiting for the right moment.
-Just as those decks of Tarot (and other ‘divination cards’) that I purchased some 30 years ago but have not touched in over a decade are now calling me.
+Just as those decks of Tarot (and other ‘divination cards’) that I purchased some 30 years ago but have not used in public since moving to Ohio are now calling me.
 Oh I’m not a fortune teller (that’s a post for another day) but I do believe in a spiritual reality and am open to using tools and ‘cheats’ that help me remember this physical world is not the be all and end all.